tolitius/chazel/README.md

 ### Is Continuous

-Whenever underlying data in the source map changes query cache will always be upto date if these changes affect teh predicate of course:
+Whenever underlying data in the source map changes query cache will always be upto date if these changes affect the predicate of course:

 ```clojure
 => (put! jedis 42 (Jedi.
 "Hazel Caster" "vim"))